 What can you do to bring in more retirement income if your nest egg doesn’t support your income needs?

 One option, if you’re 62 or older and have significant equity in your home, is using a reverse mortgage loan to improve cash flow.
 Unlike a traditional mortgage, a reverse mortgage loan does not need to be paid back as long as you live in your home and are current on your taxes and insurance.
 Proceeds from a reverse mortgage can be taken as a lump sum, a line of credit or stretched out as a series of monthly payments.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 Not starting to save earlier in life